Plantation, Florida: City incorporation (1953–1963)

 Plantation's budget had grown to over $170,000 by 1959.
 That year, the city's first school was dedicated: Berenice Todd Peters Elementary School (named after the wife of city founder Frederick C. Peters; known today as Peters Elementary) was a 24-classroom, 725-child school, built on 10 acres of land given by Frederick Peters.
 Hank Donath was appointed as the city's first police chief, with the operating costs of the police department covered by cigarette taxes.

 In 1960, the city adopted the slogan "The Dream City", including matching license plates.

 The Plantation Library, based out of Peters Elementary School, was founded in 1961, with Helen B. Hoffman as chairwoman and members of the Plantation Woman's Club as volunteer workers.
 In 1962, Edwin Deicke donated $100,000 to the city for expanding and renovating the Hoffman Building (which was renamed to the Deicke Auditorium in 1973).
 Also in 1962, the city's chamber of commerce was founded and the Doctors General Hospital was opened.

-The city's population reached 8,500 in 1963, and its original motto "From the Wilderness, This City" was made official, with adoption of a corresponding city seal (designed by Mayor Robinson Estey and architect A.T.
+The city's population reached 8,500 in 1963, and its original motto "From the Wilderness, This City" was made official, with the adoption of a corresponding city seal (designed by Mayor Robinson Estey and architect A.T.
 Hardel).
 The Latin translation of this motto was found to include a spelling error; however, future mayor, Frank Veltri opted not to change it.
 The city's community center, designed by original city master plan architect Russell Pancoast, was built in 1963, becoming the site of the first city library (which had been housed in Peters Elementary).